imo-tepp/SRE-Intro/README.md

 - Creating github repo to push the markdown doc
 -  Amazon Web Services (AWS)

+#

 ### What is the SRE role?
 SRE (Site reliability Engineer) responsible for maintaing site integrity, ensuring that it doesn't fall apart or crashes, while making sure that the users have a positive user journey.

+#### SRE traits
+- Studious
+- Problem Solver
+- Creative
+- Communicative

 ### Benefit of Cloud Computing
 - Ease of use

-Can quickly and securely host application.
+> Can quickly and securely host application.
 Can uses the AWS Management Console to access hosting platform.

 - Flexibility

-Enables developers to choose whichever operating system, programming language, different platforms, database and other services.
+> Enables developers to choose whichever operating system, programming language, different platforms, database and other services.

 - Robustness

-AWS also provide scalability, so that the application can upscale or downscale according to the demand.
+> AWS also provide scalability, so that the application can upscale or downscale according to the demand.

 - Cost

-Pay for what you use, so no monthly payment or contract payment.
+> Pay for what you use, so no monthly payment or contract payment.
 Only payment for the resources that has been used.

-### AWS
+# AWS
 Amazon Web Service provides an online storage solution for organisations to host their application without the expensive cost attached with the hardware.

-### AWS global infrastructure
+## AWS global infrastructure
-The global infrasturcture of AWS means that they have data center across multiple countries and developers can choose whichever one they want to use for deploying their application.
+> The global infrasturcture of AWS means that they have data center across multiple countries and developers can choose whichever one they want to use for deploying their application.

-### Regions VS Avaailabilty Zones
+## Regions VS Avaailabilty Zones
-Regions are different cities or countries where AWS is available, whereas availablity zones are multiple isolated locations within the regions.
+> Regions are different cities or countries where AWS is available, whereas availablity zones are multiple isolated locations within the regions.

-### What are the four pillars of cloud computing?
+## What are the four pillars of cloud computing?
-Ease of use (how easy it is to use), Flexibility (What system and langauges it can support), Robustness (can it keep with the demand) and Cost (How much it costs)
+> Ease of use (how easy it is to use), Flexibility (What system and langauges it can support), Robustness (can it keep with the demand) and Cost (How much it costs)

-### What is CDN?
+## What is CDN?
-Content delivery network is where a group of distributed servers, situated in different locations work together to provide a fast delivery of internet content.
+> Content delivery network is where a group of distributed servers, situated in different locations work together to provide a fast delivery of internet content.

-### On-Site VS Hybrid - On-Site VS Public Cloud
+## On-Site VS Hybrid - On-Site VS Public Cloud
-On-Site is the most expensive out of the 3 options, the hardware needs to be bought and security can be an issue.
+> On-Site is the most expensive out of the 3 options, the hardware needs to be bought and security can be an issue.
 But it allows greater control over the infrastructure.

-Public Cloud (Off site) is cheap and enable developer to deploy and only use the resources that they require, but they don't have a lot of control over the infrastructure.
+> Public Cloud (Off site) is cheap and enable developer to deploy and only use the resources that they require, but they don't have a lot of control over the infrastructure.

-Hybrid is a combination of both, it helps seperate the private and public data easier.
+> Hybrid is a combination of both, it helps seperate the private and public data easier.

 # EC2 Service Model